iekanat/RWorkshopMarathon/0_R_workshop.md

 Through out the workshop we will be using R and R Studio.
 This document walks the participants through the steps necessary to download and install required software.

 R is a free, open source statistical computing environment.
-It is very popular these days to conduct all sorts of data manipulation and analysis tasks.
+It is very popular these days to conduct all sorts of data wrangling and analysis tasks.

 R studio is an integrated development environment that eases using R. We will be using it to (1) ease learning, (2) provide high quality reports.